Driverless cars must be publicly owned – here’s why

 - Would you like human company with your WeGo?
-You can ask for a tour guide/masseuse/therapist!
+You can ask for a tour guide or a therapist, for example!
 These are some of the new jobs that humans can do better than robots.
 Other jobs include safety technicians and support teams for the vehicles, regulators and lawyers, gardeners, architects, engineers and planners for our newly reconfigured cities.

-But right now, we're on track for privatised driverless cars (IGo!)
+But right now, we're on track for privatised driverless cars (MeGo!)

 There is no successful city in the world designed around the car.
 Motorways were introduced without proper planning for sustainable, liveable transport.
 Reversing the damaging effects now is very difficult.

-If we fail to plan properly for the introduction of driverless cars, and if they are owned privately by individuals or corporations, this will be a disaster.
+If we fail to plan properly for the introduction of driverless cars, and if they are owned and run privately by individuals or corporations, this will be a disaster.